microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-setretentionlabel.md

 ---
-title: "driveItem: getRetentionLabel"
+title: "driveItem: setRetentionLabel"
-description: "Get metadata information for a retention label applied on a driveItem."
+description: "Asynchronously apply a retention label to a driveItem."
 author: "kyracatwork"
 ms.localizationpriority: medium
 ms.prod: "files"
 doc_type: apiPageType
 ---

-# driveItem: getRetentionLabel
+# driveItem: setRetentionLabel
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get metadata information for a retention label applied on a [driveItem][item-resource].
+Asynchronously apply (set) a retention label on a [driveItem][item-resource].

 For more information about retention labels from an administrator's perspective, see [Use retention labels to manage the lifecycle of documents stored in SharePoint](/microsoft-365/compliance/auto-apply-retention-labels-scenario).